rfulekjames/youtube-transcripts-summary/README.md

 ### Getting Started

+A pop-up extension for Chrome browser that shows summaries of transcripts for youtube videos.

+### Getting Started

 0. Download the content of this repository.

 1. Set a valid OpenAI API key [`OPEN_AI_API_KEY`](https://github.com/rfulekjames/youtube-transcripts-summary/blob/353f6c0cb0d417159f4e2d348343945f98f7a0df/src/openai.js#L5) as a variable in `src/openai.js` file.